msvbd/manimJS/README.md

 This is the first code version and contains many problems.
 You have been warned.

-It is written in TypeScript and wrapped by Webpack
+The functional part of the code is written in TypeScript and wrapped by Webpack.

 ## how to use

-Everything what you need is css and js folders in this repository.
+Everything you need is the `./css` and `./js` folders in this repository.
 And you can use demo.html as a template.

-You can use css/manimjs.css for styling your presentation but beware.
-Rewriting existing style can broke presentation style.
+You can use the `css/manimjs.css` for styling your presentation but beware.
+Rewriting the existing style can break the presentation style.
-Or you can style your elements directly via `style` atribute.
+Or you can style your elements directly via the `style` attribute.

 ### demo.html file structure

-`Body` element contains `<div id="manim"></div>` which wrappes, in this moment only `<div id="frames"></div>` which contains frames of your presentation.
+The `Body` element contains `<div id="manim"></div>` which wrappes, `<div id="frames"></div>` which contains frames of your presentation.

 Frame = `section` element.